gfreewind/kernel_net_chart/README.md

 1. Intel's driver is more clear than other vendor's.
 2. The e1000 driver is most simplest and is enough to show the NAPI

+# netfilter_path
+It is the netfilter path which skb would go through.
+The netfilter is often used as the firewall in network devices and servers.
+The path chart could help you learn about the netfilter.

 # skb_member